Aman-20/Rock-Paper-Scissor/README.md

-# This is my second local repo
+# This is my second local repo!

 ->Rock paper scissor <br/>
 ->Using html, css, JS <br/>